-Article 12 Study programme profile - main subjects/differentiations - occupational requirements
+Article 12 Study programme profile - specialisations - occupational requirements

 - 1. The study programme is based on a study programme profile.
 The exit qualifications of the study programme are described in the study programme profile.
-The study programme profile can be found in appendix 1. - 2.
-The study programme has no differentiations and/or specialisations. - 3.
-The study programme is based on the following principle: non-denominational private education - 4.
-The study programme does not impose specific occupational requirements.
+The study programme profile can be found in Appendix 1.

+- 2. The study programme has the following specialisations:

+- ICT & Software Engineering;

+- ICT & Business;

+- ICT & Technology;